Eriys/RelationsFB/README.md

 # RelationsFB

-RelationsFB is a Python script who download the relations of a profile Facebook if these owner of these profile allow the outside listing.
+RelationsFB is an OSINT Python script who download the relations of a profile Facebook if these owner of these profile allow the outside listing.
 You can choose the kind of relations you want to download between the following choices :
 * All the friends
 * Friends who are in the same highschool